 While joint ventures can be successful and highly profitable, more than 50% of all joint ventures fail.
 The common mistake partners make is failing to provide in their joint venture agreement for adequate management, governance and allocation of risks and rewards.

-We successfully plan and prepare joint venture agreements in our corporate law in Florida services.
-Contact us, your business attorney in Florida to help you plan and execute a joint venture agreement.
+We successfully plan and prepare joint venture agreements in our corporate law firm in Florida services.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to help you plan and execute a joint venture agreement.